Computer-Use Loop

 client = Lightcone()

-# 1. Create a browser sessionwith client.computer.create(kind="browser") as computer: # 2.
+# 1. Spin up a cloud computerwith client.computer.create(kind="desktop") as computer: # 2.
 Take an initial screenshot screenshot = computer.screenshot() screenshot_url = computer.get_screenshot_url(screenshot)

 # 5. Execute the action action = computer_call.action print(f"Executing: {action.type}")